Te Puea Memorial Marae: Land history

 The land where the marae stands was part of the rohe of the Waiohua confederacy of Tāmaki Māori until the 1740s, subsequently settled by Ngāti Whātua until 1840.
 In the 1820s and early 1830s, the threat of Ngāpuhi raiders from the north during the Musket Wars caused most of the Tāmaki Makaurau area to become deserted.
 During this period, a peace accord between Ngāpuhi and Waikato Tainui was reached through the marriage of Matire Toha, daughter of Ngāpuhi chief Rewa, to Kati Takiwaru, the younger brother of Tainui chief Pōtatau Te Wherowhero (later the first Māori King), and they settled together near Māngere Mountain.
 In the late 1840s, Governor George Grey asked Pōtatau Te Wherowhero to settle with his people in the Māngere Bridge area to defend the township of Auckland.
 Pōtatau Te Wherowhero and members of Ngāti Mahuta (a hapū of Waikato Tainui) settled near to the land where his brother Kati Takiwaru lived, an area of 480 acres around the base of Māngere Mountain.
 Most of the inhabitants left in the 1860s prior to the Invasion of the Waikato, when Governor Grey required that all Māori living in the South Auckland area needed to swear loyalty to the Queen, due to the government's fears of the Māori King Movement.
 On 16 May 1865, the Ngāti Mahuta village at Māngere Bridge was seized by the Crown under the New Zealand Settlements Act 1863.

 In 1890, some of the land at Māngere Bridge was returned to three individuals from Ngāti Mahuta: King Tāwhiao, Ihipera Kati Barlow, a descendant of Kati Takiwaru and Matire Toha, and Tiahuia, mother to Te Puea Hērangi.
 Barlow was given the title to the land at Lot 5A, the future site of Te Puea Memorial Marae.
 By the early 20th Century, this land had become farmland for the Rewha family.
 In addition to the farmland, Lot 5A included a sandy beach and a natural source of spring water, where people would wash clothes.

 In 1933, a petition to the government was made to set aside one acre of land for a wharenui and marae, however plans did not eventuate due to the effects of the Great Depression.
 By the 1940s, the local community began to prefer building a marae at Onehunga to the north.

 In 1947, the land where the marae was to be built was gifted to the community by Parehuingauru Barlow, wife of Hoka Rewha who had farmed the land.
-Barlow gifted the land to ngā hau e whā (all Māori), and not Tainui specifically.
+Barlow gifted the land to all Māori, and not Tainui specifically.
 In December 1947, the reserve was vested in a 16-member trust, whose members included Te Puea Hērangi.
 Hērangi was a major proponent for reestablishing marae across the country, and before passing in 1958, expressed a wish for a marae to be built at the site.